 What are Minimum Property Requirements for VA Loans?

-Water Availability.
-Water must be checked for safety and sewage must be disposed of properly.
-Water wells must abide by localized laws.
+- Water Availability: Water must be checked for safety, and sewage must be disposed of properly.
+In addition, water wells must abide by localized laws.

 How Long Do VA Appraisals Take?

-After home appraisers take the report, it is uploaded to the VA’s portal usually within 15 days in the state of Colorado.
-After the report is uploaded, it will be reviewed by a VA approved appraiser or the mortgage lender’s Staff Approved Reviewer (SAR).
-The objective of this review is to figure out if the estimated market value of the home adds up and if the property meets MPRs.
+After home appraisers take the report, it is uploaded to the VA’s portal, usually within 15 days in Colorado.
+After the report is uploaded, it will be reviewed by a VA-approved appraiser or the mortgage lender’s Staff Approved Reviewer (SAR).
+This review determines if the estimated market value of the home is accurate and if the property meets MPRs.

-In the best circumstances, the report will be reviewed within five business days if all requirements of the loan are met.
-The lender’s SAR will issue a Notice of Value (NOV) to inform you that the home has met the necessary requirements to close the loan.
+In the best circumstances, the report will be reviewed within five business days if all loan requirements are met.
+The lender’s SAR will issue a Notice of Value (NOV) to inform the buyer that the home has met the requirements to close the loan.

 How Does Using a VA Loan Impact the Seller?